Why You Need to Improve Your Data Center Access Policy

 While IT physical security measures are incredibly important to protecting assets housed in a data center, they represent only one aspect of a comprehensive, multi-layered approach to security.
-Colocation customers have a crucial role to play here by maintaining rigorous access policies that stipulate who is authorized to enter the data center and manage their equipment.
+Colocation customers have a crucial role to play here by maintaining rigorous access policies when it comes to their equipment.

 The burden of determining who should have access falls on the customer, not the data center itself.
 After all, it’s the customer’s IT assets being colocated, so they have the right to identify which people should have access.
 The customer is responsible for managing their access list, adding and removing people as they see fit as well as keeping track of any credentials issued by the data center.
 While data centers may automatically revoke access privileges that go unused for a long period of time or deny access to people who are not in good standing with the facility for some reason, they generally trust the customer to conduct the proper vetting and assessment procedures.

 Organizations should reassess their access lists regularly, verifying that the people on it need access privileges.
 If someone hasn’t visited the facility in a year, for example, the risk of them losing their credentials may not be worth the benefit of having them on the list in the first place.
 Keeping lists small and manageable makes it easier to account for who is coming and going and reduces the logistical burden of tracking access credentials over time.

 Most data centers security standards require that customers designate a specific representative within the company who serves as their point of contact for access list issues.
 This person is authorized to add or remove people from lists and is sometimes needed to confirm access requests or other actions within the data center.
 By designating a representative, customers can ensure that their physical access policy is being actively managed and reviewed to ensure that they’re up-to-date.
 They can also authorize guests, such as potential clients or vendor partners, to visit the data center as needed.